 The Woomera Prohibited Area (WPA) is a globally unique military testing range.
-It covers nearly 124,000 square kilometres1 in north-west South Australia, approximately 450 kilometres NNW of Adelaide.
-It is the largest land range in the world.
+It covers nearly 124,000 square kilometres in north-west South Australia, approximately 450 kilometres NNW of Adelaide.
+It is the largest land testing range in the world.
 The majority of the WPA is South Australian Crown land and is covered by pastoral leases and mining tenements granted by the South Australian Government.

-The WPA is also highly prospective and the South Australian Government and Geoscience Australia have assessed that over the next decade about $35 billion worth of iron ore, gold and uranium projects could be possible over the next decade.
+The WPA is also highly prospective and the South Australian Government and Geoscience Australia have assessed that over the next decade about $35 billion worth of iron ore, gold and other mineral resources are potentially exploitable from within the WPA.

-The WPA comprises extensive lands north of the Indian Pacific railway, from Maralinga in the south-west up to its north-west corner in the Great Victoria Desert (that stretches across the SA-WA border), across to Coober Pedy, and west of Roxby Downs down to Woomera in the south-east.
+The WPA comprises extensive lands north of the Indian Pacific railway, from north of Watson in the south-west up to its north-west corner in the Great Victoria Desert (that stretches across the SA-WA border), across to Coober Pedy, and west of Roxby Downs down to Woomera in the south-east.

 File imagery is available from the Defence Image Gallery.

 - Minister for Defence and Minister for Aboriginal Affairs announce part of Maralinga Lands excised for traditional owners at Woomera, June 2014

 - Senate Standing Committee on Foreign Affairs, Defence and Trade inquiry into Defence Legislation Amendment (Woomera Prohibited Area) Bill 2013, June 2013